yrjarv/.dotfiles/README.md

 ### `emacs.d`

 I am still trying to figure out if I should use neovim or emacs.
-In [my `nvim` repository](github.com/yrjarv/nvim) I am currently setting up neovim, but this is where I keep a somewhat functioning emacs config - so I have something to fall back on while if I need to do something important while I configure neovim.
+In [my `nvim` repository](https://www.github.com/yrjarv/nvim) I am currently setting up neovim, but this is where I keep a somewhat functioning emacs config - so I have something to fall back on if I need to do something important while I configure neovim.

 ### `gitconfig`